Directory of local services

 Access information on local services in Richmond

 RB Mind works with many people who volunteer their time to help our service users, staff and projects.
-Find out more about RB Mind services by reading our volunteer case studies.
-If you would like to volunteer, please contact us for more information.
+Find out more about RB Mind services by reading our volunteer case studies below.

-“The range of clients is great, it has been a great learning experience and can often be challenging,” says Maggie who joined as a Volunteer Counsellor in September this year.
+“The range of clients is great, it has been a great learning experience and can often be challenging,” says Maggie.

 Her thoughts are echoed by Maggie.
-“There’s definitely a supportive atmosphere here, if you have any concerns then we are encouraged to raise them through supervision with Bill after sessions with clients.”
+“There’s definitely a supportive atmosphere here, if you have any concerns then we are encouraged to raise them through supervision.”

 As part of ongoing support, Volunteer Counsellors can undertake further training opportunities and courses both within RB Mind and externally.
 “There is a friendly atmosphere and I’ve got to know a few of the other counsellors which helps the learning process,” says Louise.
 “You feel you are part of something and that you are included even as a trainee.”

 Providing emotional support is part of a Volunteer Counsellor’s role, Louise concludes: “It’s really about providing a space for people, where they feel safe.”